Doubly robust matching estimators for high dimensional confounding adjustment: Methodology and asymptotic results

 \subsection{Implications of effect modification}

 The results of the prior sections were derived under the assumption of no effect modification.
 If we relax this assumption, then conditioning on a single prognostic score $\Psi(X)$ is no longer sufficient for the identification of the average treatment effect.
 Instead, a separate prognostic score is needed for each potential outcome as defined in (\ref{prog_score}) and (\ref{prog_score1}).
 Theorem 1 is easily relaxed to allow effect modification by conditioning on both of these prognostic scores, $\Psi_0(X)$ and $\Psi_1(X)$, in addition to the propensity score.
-A proof of this result is provided in Web Appendix A. However, the rate of convergence in Theorem 2 suffers when matching on more than two scores because, in general, matching on more than two scores is not root-$N$ consistent \citep{abadie2006large}.
+A proof of this result is provided in Web Appendix A. However, the rate of convergence in Theorem 2 may potentially suffer when matching on more than two scores because, in general, matching on more than two scores is consistent at a rate slower than root-N \citep{abadie2006large}.

-An alternative to matching on multiple prognostic scores in the presence of effect modification is to target a different estimand: the average treatment effect on the treated (ATT).
+An alternative to matching on multiple prognostic scores in the presence of effect modification is to target the average treatment effect on the treated (ATT).
 The ATT is defined as $E[Y(1) - Y(0)~|~ W=1]$.
 Interestingly, the prognostic score for the potential outcome under control, $\Psi_0(X)$, defined in (\ref{prog_score}) is sufficient for identification of the ATT.
 This implies that both Theorem 1 and Theorem 2 hold for the ATT when matching on the propensity score and the prognostic score under control.
-Thus, regardless of the presence or absence of effect modification, our results show that matching on an estimated propensity and prognostic score in high-dimensions is consistent for the ATT at the $\sqrt{\frac{\log P}{N}}$ rate.
+Thus, regardless of the presence or absence of effect modification, our results show that matching on an estimated propensity and prognostic score in high-dimensions is consistent for the ATT with rate no slower than $\sqrt{\frac{\log P}{N}}$.